The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Introduction

 Chemical reaction networks (CRNs) are interesting from both a practical and a theoretical point of view.
 They are central to many models in biology, and also play an important role in other areas of science and engineering.
 A number of powerful results, both classical and more recent, tell us about features of the dynamics of a CRN based on its combinatorial structure.

-One of the dynamical behaviours of greatest interest in CRNs is oscillation.
-However, studying oscillation in CRNs is generally more challenging than studying equilibria in these systems.
-In particular, the techniques available for determining whether a given CRN admits a (nonconstant) periodic orbit tend to be more limited than those for determining the number and nature of its steady states.
-Nevertheless, several results related to oscillation in CRNs are known.
-These include both results focussed on particular networks or classes of networks of historical or practical importance (\cite{zhabotinsky1964periodic,belousov,dicera,Ruth1997,Kholodenko.2000aa,schustermarhlhofer,Qiao.2007aa,CONRADI2018507,obatake} are just a few of many examples); and more general work providing conditions which rule out or guarantee oscillation (examples include the original results of deficiency theory \cite{feinberg} and more recent work such as \cite{minchevaroussel,errami2015,abphopf,banajiCRNosci,bbhAMCrank}).
+Oscillation in CRNs has been of great interest at least since the pioneering experimental work of Belousov and Zhabotinsky \cite{zhabotinsky1964periodic,belousov} in the 1950s and 1960s.
+However, the mathematical techniques available for determining whether a given CRN admits a (nonconstant) periodic orbit tend to be more limited than those for determining the number and nature of its equilibria.
+Nevertheless, there is a considerable theoretical literature on oscillation in CRNs.
+Papers include both those using analysis and numerics to study particular classes of networks of practical importance (\cite{dicera,Ruth1997,Kholodenko.2000aa,schustermarhlhofer,Qiao.2007aa,hellrendall2016,CONRADI2018507,obatake} are just a few of many examples); and those providing more general conditions which rule out or guarantee oscillation (examples include the original results of deficiency theory \cite{feinberg} and more recent work such as \cite{gedeonsontag2007,minchevaroussel,abphopf,errami2015,banajiCRNosci,bbhAMCrank}).

 Hopf bifurcation provides a natural sufficient condition for oscillation, and consequently figures often in the work referenced above.
 Determining the capacity of a network for Hopf bifurcation is essentially a {\em local} problem, and potentially more tractable than other approaches to finding oscillation.
 Although still often challenging, the powerful machinery of bifurcation theory is at our disposal.